-West Kentucky Community and Technical College not only offers traditional two-year transfer Associate in Arts and Associate in Science degrees, but also offers an Associate in Fine Arts degree, Associate in Applied Science degrees, diplomas, and certificates in several technical fields.
+West Kentucky Community and Technical College is committed to regional higher education access, success, and completion with a clear goal of getting our students to work or transfer to a four-year college.
+WKCTC not only offers traditional two-year transfer Associate in Arts and Associate in Science degrees, but also offers an Associate in Fine Arts degree, Associate in Applied Science degrees, diplomas, and certificates in several technical fields.

 WKCTC is committed to providing high quality educational experiences, meeting the educational needs of the College community, serving as a full partner in business and workforce development, and contributing to the overall economic and social well-being of the region.
 As we continue to move toward our vision of the College being recognized as a preeminent community college nationwide, our focus continues to be on access, retention, and student success.
-In 2020 WKCTC was recognized by the Bellwether Institute as a top 10 college, ranked #1 Community College in the Commonwealth of Kentucky by Best Colleges.com and ranked nationally by the Aspen Institute.
+During the 2020-2021 academic year WKCTC was recognized by the Bellwether Institute as a top 10 college, ranked #1 Community College in the Commonwealth of Kentucky by Best Colleges.com, and ranked in the top 5 nationally and a distinguished finalist by the Aspen Institute.

-In 2020, WKCTC was selected for a record five-time Aspen Institute top 10 college in the nation.
-In 2011, WKCTC was recognized by The Aspen Institute as one of the top five community colleges in the nation for providing tremendous opportunities for students and the region.
-In 2012, the college was once again named one of the ten finalists for the Aspen Prize for Community College Excellence, the nation’s signature recognition of high achievement and performance in America’s community colleges.
+WKCTC holds a unique distinction as a record five-time Aspen Institute top 10 college in the nation.
 West Kentucky was recognized for outstanding achievement in the areas of student learning outcomes, degree and college completion, labor market success in students securing jobs after college, and minority and low-income student success.
 Our focus on improving student learning helps ensure our students graduate with the knowledge they need to secure jobs or transfer to four-year schools.

 West Kentucky Community and Technical College